MarioRuiz/Request-Hash/README.md

 ```

-In case some parameters are required for the request to be send, then they should be added as mandatory parameters on the method, if they are optional then they should be added as optional parameters:
+In case some parameters are required for the request to be sent, then they should be added as mandatory parameters on the method, if they are optional then they should be added as optional parameters:

 ```ruby